prokerala/astrology-sdk/README.md

 }

-exit;

 ```
-For further help, see our documentation on  https://api.prokerala.com/docs/
+For further help, Please visit our documentation at  https://api.prokerala.com/docs/

 ## License
 The Prokerala Astrology API PHP SDK is released under the MIT License.
 See  [LICENSE](https://api.prokerala.com/license.txt) file for more details.

 ## About
-prokerala-astrology-api-php is guided and supported by the Prokerala Developer Experience Team.

-prokerala-astrology-api-php is maintained and funded by Ennexa Technologies, Pvt Ltd. The names and logos for prokerala-astrology-api-php are trademarks of  Technologies, Pvt Ltd.
+prokerala-astrology-sdk is developed by Ennexa Technologies, Pvt Ltd.